Common procedures of Interventional Radiology and the best Interventional Radiologists

 The interventional radiologist interprets these images to diagnose injury and disease, and to perform many interventional medical procedures.
 Interventional radiology procedures are easier for the patient because they involve fewer incisions, less risk, less pain, and shorter recovery times, they depend only on local anesthesia, or anesthesia usually is not required.

 Interventional radiologists (IRs) are physicians who specialize in minimally invasive, targeted treatments performed using imaging guidance, Interventional radiology procedures are an advance in medicine that can replace open surgical procedures.

-The interventional radiologist is specialized in doing medical procedures that involve radiology, He can diagnose and treat diseases, and he can treat a wide range of conditions in the body by inserting various small tools, such as catheters or wires from outside the body, So, Interventional radiology can be used as a new alternative for some of the surgical procedures, and it can decrease the hospital stay and accelerate the recovery time for the patient.
+The interventional radiologist specializes in doing medical procedures that involve radiology, He can diagnose and treat diseases, and he can treat a wide range of conditions in the body by inserting various small tools, such as catheters or wires from outside the body, So, Interventional radiology can be used as a new alternative for some of the surgical procedures, and it can decrease the hospital stay and accelerate the recovery time for the patient.